stephenslab/rss/docs/Example-5B.md

 where `alpha(:,i,j)` & `mu(:,i,j)` & `s(:,i,j)` correspond to
 estimation under the hyper-parameter setting `[h, theta0(i), theta(j)]`.
-Note that these variational parameter estimates can be further used to priortize genes within an enriched pathway; please see the next section.
+Note that these variational parameter estimates can be further used to prioritize genes within an enriched pathway; please see the next section.

 The third group consists of estimated variational lower bounds under the baseline (`logw0`) and enrichment (`logw1`) model,